NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

    and after (bottom) refinement of distortion.
 (Blue = -20 meters, red = 20
    meters.)
 It can be seen that the warping of the DEMs due to distortion is much reduced.
 Plotted with ``stereo_gui`` (:numref:`plot_csv`).

+.. _kaguya_tc_refine_intrinsics_illumination:

+Handling images with very different illumination
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If each stereo pair has consistent illumination, but the illumination is very different between pairs, then the above approach may not work well as tie points could be hard to find.
+It is suggested to do the initial bundle adjustment per each stereo pair, followed by alignment of the individual produced DEMs to a reference dataset.

+Apply the alignment transform to the pairwise bundle-adjusted cameras as well, and use these cameras for the refinement of intrinsics, with the ground constraint being the mosaic of these aligned DEMs.

+It is suggested to examine how each individual aligned DEM differs from the reference, and the same for their mosaic.
+The hope is that the mosaicking will average out the errors in the individual DEMs.

+If a lot of such stereo pairs are present, for the purpose of refinement of intrinsics it is suggested to pick just a handful of them, corresponding to the area where the mosaicked DEM differs least from the reference, so where the distortion artifacts are most likely to have been averaged well.

 .. _custom_ip: